-Here you just learn about backup and restore Group Policy Object in Windows Server 2016.
+Here you just learn about backup and restore Group Policy Object in Windows Server 2016 and Windows Server 2019.
 This method works the same for other Windows server as well.
 Group policy objects backup will helps you protect GPOs configuration.
 It is easy to create and edit group policy object from Group Policy Management on Windows Server.
 But takes to much time to completely configure the settings of each GPOs.
 Having a backup save you time and effort to reconfigure settings of a new GPO.

 Backup and Restore Group Policy Object

 To back up the created GPO in Windows Server, navigate to Group Policy Management console from server dashboard or type ‘gpmc.msc‘ in windows run and then press enter to open the Group Policy Management Console.

 - Type “gpmc.msc” on run and press enter to open the group policy management console.

 - Expand the domain and your domain name.

 - Now, expand the Group Policy Objects to see all GPOs created by you.